the-full/RandLALoc/README.md

 # RandLALoc
-This is a deep learning assignment from Xiamen University
+This is a deep learning course assignment from Xiamen University

-**NOTICE**
+**NOTICE:**

 We are very grateful to RandLANet and STCLoc for their open source repository.